ActiveTutorial/ic-proxy/README.md

 # Infinite Craft Proxy

-A simple Node.js library to interact with the Infinite Craft API.
+A simple multi platform Node.js library to interact with the Infinite Craft API.

 ## Table of Contents